shuhuiluo/uniswap-v3-sdk-rs/README.md

 ### Linting

 Linting is done with `clippy` and `rustfmt`.
-To run the linter, use:
+To run the linter, use

 ```shell
 cargo clippy --all-targets --all-features -- -D warnings